Butonix/pajax/README.md

 ### The response object

+A request is resolved with a response object.
 You can call one of the following methods to extract the body from a response:

 - text()